The DMK Kiteto Tanzania Link

 Since 1982 the Diocese of Leicester has been building a now well-established relationship with the Dioceses of Mount Kilimanjaro and Kiteto in Tanzania.
 If you would like to know more, contact Revd Richard Worsfold, Chairman of the Committee at firstname.lastname@example.org

 The following links provide information about the key aspects of our partnership and how it is organised.
 This will help you to understand the background to our link, its needs and developments and what we are trying to do.
 In Kiteto, the current focus is on building the capacity of the Kiteto Christian College to train and educate the next generation of Tanzanians.
 In DMK, Munguishi Bible College is the centre for giving high quality training to new pastors who will be at the forefront of church planting in the diocese.

-This years Lent Appeal is again in support of our Link Diocese in Tanzania.
-You can find out more on the dedicated Link Appeal page
+Last years Lent Appeal was in support of our Link Diocese in Tanzania.

 The video above details Bishop Tim's visit to Tanzania in August 2012 but you can also listen to the Bishops reflections recorded during his visit